Friday, June 13, 2014

 3. Cooperate on common causes

 Following the Kenyan tribal massacre, I went with a friend to a refugee camp near Nairobi.
-The Red Cross was there with workers round the glove.
+The Red Cross was there with workers round the globe.
 Tents bore U.S. and U.K. flags.
 And an American Christian group, Convoy of Hope, handed out sacks of rice.
-Following tsunamis, hurricanes, tornadoes, fires, and bombings the relief arms of numerous religious groups reach out to offer shelter, medical care, food, water, and supplies.
+Following tsunamis, hurricanes, tornadoes, fires, and bombings, the relief arms of numerous religious groups reach out to offer shelter, medical care, food, water, and supplies.
 International efforts pool resources to help regardless of the religious affiliation of the needy.
 I mentioned two above: The Red Cross and Convoy of Hope.
 There’s World Vision and Red Crescent too along with numerous agencies tied to particular religious tribes.

 4. Build a bigger tent.